mejia-dev/capstone-time-tracker/Timetracker.md

 				* Move landing-related elements and data to new "landing" component.
 				* Setup prereqs for basic routing.
 				* Learning about Angular Router
+				* Fix bugs in app.config and app.routes and establish basic routing

 * 2024-03-12
 	* 7:45am PST - 8:12am PST